milesnov/developer/openai-with-oracle/deploy-model-oci/deploy-model-oci.md

     <copy>git clone https://github.com/jasperan/oci-gpt4</copy>
     ```

-   Congratulations!
    You now have an environment with everything installed to run your models.

 ## Task 5: Run the example